 Use this resource to answer the questions that follow.

-- What is the role of a seed?
+- What is the main role of the flower?

-2. Name and describe the division of gymnosperms.
+- Name and describe the divisions of gymnosperms.